SDK.whatever()method, that's either fired through

 apiobject directly after it being imported.

 The Directus API returns a JWT token on successful login.
 This token will always expire in 5 minutes.
+There are also static tokens for each user, though because these tokens don't change they should be used with caution.
+You can learn more about both of these types of tokens in API Reference: Authentication.

 The application forwards the credentials to the SDK, which will make the request for the token and start an internal interval.